sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     COMMIT;
     ```

 7. If all is successful, 809 rows should be returned.
-The following is an excerpt from the result set, which can be retrieved by executing the FETCH statement.
+You can observe part of the result set below (the result set is available after executing the FETCH statement).

     ![Screenshot showing result set for salesbyyear stored procedure (1996-1999).](./media/salesbyyear-sp-result-set.PNG "SP result set after migration example")